pydanny/pydanny-event-notes/leanstartup2012/index.rst

 * Scott:

     * leaders need to change and lead this change into the business
-    * change things to create success after new success
+    * Change things to create success after new success
     * Large companies typically get stuck and become stifling
     * Companies lean on politics and slide desk to stop changes:
     * Leaders need to stop deciding on opinion, but to work on actionable metrics